A guide to choosing the best yarn for crochet

 What's the difference between crochet wool and crochet yarn?

 What is the best yarn for crochet?

 A Dk weight yarn in acrylic, wool or cotton is what we would recommend as the best yarn for crochet for beginners.
 This is because they are generally quite uniform in thickness, plus if you make a mistake you can easily undo it.

 Types of yarn for crochet

-Once you’ve mastered the basics however, the reality is that there is so much wonderful yarn out there that sometimes it can be hard to choose.
+Once you've mastered the basics however, the reality is that there is so much wonderful crochet yarn out there that sometimes it can be hard to choose.
 The fibre content of your crochet yarn is perhaps the most important factor to consider when starting a project - do you want it to last a really long time, do you want it to be super-soft, do you want it to be eco-conscious, do you want it to be vegan friendly - the fibres make a difference to all these factors and more!
-We’ll take a quick look at some of the main fibre types of crochet yarn.
+We'll take a quick look at some of the main fibre types of yarn for crochet in our yarn guide below.

 Many acrylics are now surprisingly soft, available in incredibly bright colours and are very even and consistent.
 They're not as breathable or as absorbent as wool, but are super-strong and machine washable!
 The sustainability of acrylics is a factor that divides many knitters and crocheters - after all, it is essentially plastic - however some people see this as being a positive as it lasts longer and isn't susceptible to moths or wearing down.
 The other plus side of acrylics is that they're usually one of the cheaper types of yarn available!